logo

 Understanding Pregnancy Loss: A Supportive Guide to Miscarriages

-Through her journey, I learnt that acknowledging it can start to lay the groundwork for dealing with it.
-We worked together to process the loss and understand it better.
+Through her journey, I learnt that acknowledging it can help lay the groundwork for dealing with it.
+We worked together to process the loss and better understand it.
 Six months later she was pregnant again, and now she's a mother of a beautiful baby girl.
-I learnt so much in those six months and I think it's something every future parent should know too.
+I learnt so much in those six months and it's something every future parent should know too.

 What is a Miscarriage?